Data Protection

 Comply with legal preliminary obligations

-When working on academic questionnaires, you need to learn how to inform and obtain consent of participants, and to comply with the European data protection legal standards.
+When working on academic questionnaires/surveys, you need to learn how to inform and obtain consent of participants, and to comply with the European data protection legal standards.

-If you process personal data at the request of teachers or because of your student life (for example: files maintained by student associations, micro-research in the human and social sciences with surveys or interviews) and you need to comply with the law, complete the form (fr.).
+If you process personal data at Sciences Po, at the request of your teachers or as part of your student life (for example: setting up a project, micro-research in the humanities and social sciences with surveys or interviews) and the treatments must be brought into compliance, contact the DPO department at dpo@sciencespo.fr.

 Your Data Protection Officer may contact you or your teacher to accompany you.